-Ice fishing has become increasingly popular over the past 15 years because of many technological improvements.
+Technological improvements have made ice fishing increasingly popular during the past 15 years.
 Still, ice fishing can be mystifying for those who haven't ventured out.

-There are inherent dangers - changing ice conditions, propane heater carbon monoxide concerns, etc. – so it's best to learn about them from an experienced angler.
+There are inherent dangers – ice conditions, traveling safely and propane heater carbon monoxide concerns – so it's best to learn from an experienced ice angler.
 A smart move is to learn from someone you trust and who knows ice fishing.

 I want to catch …